MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MigrationBatch.md

 ```

 ### -CSVData
-!!!
-Exchange Server 2013

-The CSVData parameter specifies the CSV file that contains information about the user mailboxes to be moved or migrated.
-The required attributes in the header row of the CSV file vary depending on the type of migration.
-Use the following format for the value of this parameter: ([System.IO.File]::ReadAllBytes(\<path of the CSV migration file\>)).
-The following is an example: CSVData:([System.IO.File]::ReadAllBytes("C:\\Users\\Administrator\\Desktop\\MigrationBatch\_1.csv"))

-!!!
-Exchange Server 2016, Exchange Online

 The CSVData parameter specifies the CSV file that contains information about the user mailboxes to be moved or migrated.
 The required attributes in the header row of the CSV file vary depending on the type of migration.
 Use the following format for the value of this parameter: ([System.IO.File]::ReadAllBytes(\<path of the CSV migration file\>)).
 For example: -CSVData ([System.IO.File]::ReadAllBytes("C:\\Users\\Administrator\\Desktop\\MigrationBatch\_1.csv"))

 ```yaml
 Type: Byte[]